wendreof/zombie-/README.md

 </p>

 ## Motivation
-This repository is about automated tests in NodeJS with Docker, Jenkins and NightwatchJS framework
+This repository is about automated tests in NodeJS with Docker, Jenkins and NightwatchJS framework.

 ## Installation